-It’s a strange thing having an unexpected few extra days away as a result of those Brittany Ferries problems.
+It’s a strange thing having a few unexpected extra days away as a result of those Brittany Ferries problems.
 We’re a little directionless and kind of kicking our heels at the moment; having covered lots of miles to get nearer to the ferry terminal we’re reluctant to spend yet more hours on the road.

 We’ve had one lazy night over in a Zarautz campsite where we got our laundry and a big shop done, as well as enjoying the cliff-top walk down to the beach.
 Down was fine but we hadn’t reckoned on the exhausting set of 400 steps back up!